Sheffield Word Map

 Unhappy people from the North

 The map I had tweeted hadn’t included the areas north of Ecclesfield and north west of Oughtibridge.
 Without them the map is a tidy continuous blob.
 With them, in their actual locations, the map has two disconnected islands floating off the top.
 To include them without increasing the size of the map, I would have had to shrink the map by about a third.
-I didn’t want to do this as I was concerned that the smaller names wouldn’t print well on a T-shirt.
+I didn’t want to do this as I was concerned that some names were already too small to print clearly.

 It does seem reasonable that a map of Sheffield should include all Sheffield5 even if it made the design less effective.
 I bowed to public pressure.